 - Passport, you will obviously need this one 🙂

-There are multiple DLT offices in Bangkok the one I used is near Chatuchak Market close to both MTB Metro and BTS Skytrain stations so it was quite easy to get to, also this is the biggest DLT office in Bangkok so things go faster due to higher capacity.
+There are multiple DLT offices in Bangkok the one I used is near Chatuchak Market close to both MRT Metro and BTS Skytrain stations so it was quite easy to get to, also this is the biggest DLT office in Bangkok so things go faster due to higher capacity.